 Frizz and fly-aways happen to the best of us.
 No matter how often we moisturize our hair during the winter, escaping static electricity seems impossible.
 To better understand how to tame your hair static, you find need to know a little bit more about what causes it.

-So, what causes Hair Static?
+So, What Causes Hair Static?

 Static electricity is created when two unlike objects rub against each other.
 The process causes electrons from one object to be transferred to the other.
 The object that loses the electrons gets a positive charge, while the object that gains electrons get a negative charge.
 Take hat hair for instance.
 When the material of your hat rubs against the strands of your hair, they swap electrons.
 This swap causes a kind of electric charge to build up on your hair.
-Usually, if there is humidity in the air, the charge can usually just go away.
+If there is humidity in the air, the charge can usually just go away.

 However, if there isn’t any humidity or moisture in your hair, like on a dry winter morning, the charge causes your strands to repel from another like a magnet.
 In short, your hair is literally so full of electrons that it can’t stand itself.
 Now, that you know what causes static electricity let’s talk about ways that you can fight it.